Home Artists Posts Import Register

 I made it in time.

 He stepped forward, arms raised, about to run towards her when he became conscious of all the eyes on them.
-There’d be plenty of cracks to fix in his cover without adding more.
-The journey to the continent could explain many changes, but not the people he knew from the archipelago.
+There’d be already plenty of cracks to fix in his cover.
+The journey to the continent could explain many changes in Matthew personality and skills, but he couldn’t change his acquaintances from the archipelago.

-Mom should have warned her of the situation.
+I wish Mom could have explained her the whole situation.

-The punch caught him in the shoulder, not strong enough to seriously hurt him, though not a light tap either.
+A punch caught him in the shoulder, strong enough to push him back without seriously hurting him.
 “Ouch.”
 He massaged his arm.
 “What was that for…”

 Kea pulled him in a tight hug, nestling her head beside his neck.
 “I— I had to make sure you were real.
 You’re… really here…”